need4swede/wiki-go/data/documents/playback/document.md

 ## During Playback

-Tap the touch surface to reveal the progress bar and controls.
+Tap the Siri Remote touch surface on Apple TV, or tap the video on iPhone and iPad, to reveal the progress bar and controls.

-Swipe **down** to open the [Playback Menu](/playback/playback-menu) with audio, subtitles, video options, chapters, and stream info.
+On Apple TV, swipe **down** to open the
+[Playback Menu](/playback/playback-menu).
+On iPhone and iPad, use the onscreen menu action.
+It contains audio, subtitles, video options, chapters, and stream info.

+## Leaving Neptune on iPhone or iPad

+**Picture in Picture** can move the video into a floating system window when you go Home or switch apps. **Background Playback** can instead keep the audio playing when Neptune is behind another app or the screen locks.
+The two settings are independent and on by default under **Settings > Playback**.

+Lock Screen and Control Center controls provide Play/Pause, 15-second skips, and scrubbing.
+Up Next deliberately stops at the end of the current item while Neptune is backgrounded.
+See
+[Picture in Picture & Background Playback](/ios/playback) for setup and the complete behavior matrix.